Richard Treat

-Richard Treat (or Trott) (15841669) was an early settler in New England and a patentee of the Royal Charter of Connecticut, 1662.
+Richard Treat (or Trott) (baptised 28 August 1584 – 27 April 1669) was an early settler in New England and a patentee of the Royal Charter of Connecticut, 1662.

 Biography

 Early life and ancestors

 He was baptized on August 28, 1584, at Pitminster, county of Somerset, England, the son of Robert and Honoria Trott, and died on April 27, 1669, at Wethersfield, Hartford County, Connecticut.
 He was an early New England settler who emigrated from Pitminster, England, to the Massachusetts Bay Colony in 1637.

 Marriage and family

 He was married on April 27, 1615, at Pitminster, Somerset County, England, to Alice Gaylord (born May 10, 1594, at Pitminster, Somerset County, England, she died at Wethersfield, Hartford County, Connecticut).
 She was the daughter of Hugh Gaylord and Joanna.

 Richard and Alice were the parents of 11 children.
-Their son, Robert Treat (1624–1710), served as governor of Connecticut from 1683 to 1698.
+Their son, Robert Treat (February 23, 1624 – July 12, 1710), served as governor of Connecticut from 1683 to 1698.
 Their daughter, Joanna, was the wife of Lieut.
 John Hollister.
 Their daughter, Susanna, was the wife of Robert Webster, the son of John Webster (governor).
 Their daughter, Honor, married John Deming, an early Puritan settler and original patentee of the Royal Charter of Connecticut.
 Their daughter, Sarah, married Matthew Camfield (1604 - 1673) circa 1643 at New Haven Colony, an early Puritan settler of New Haven Colony and a founder of Newark, New Jersey in 1666.